 Whatever the type of family situation in which you live (single mother, working mother, blended family, attachment parenting, suffered a miscarriage), being a parent means experiencing every human emotion possible.
 It means loving until your heart bursts.
 It means feeling the depths of pain beyond anything you’ve ever known.
 And it means everything in between.

 According to evolutionary theory, human beings are motivated not only to procreate, but to “parent” as well.
-Individuals are compelled to “succeed” as parents in order for their own unique, genetic characteristics to carry on, which basically means that we are motivated to raise children due to a strong self-interest.
+Individuals are compelled to “succeed” as parents in order for their own unique, genetic characteristics to carry on, which basically means that we are motivated to raise children due to a strong self-interest, California's legal process for divorce.
 Parenting offers us endless opportunities for rich life experiences.
 Becoming a parent means gaining access to a “larger picture” of life.
 Our children offer us new skills, an enhanced sense of self, unconditional love, and even a taste of immortality.
 It makes sense that we would be programmed to seek this for our own growth and self-seeking needs.

 However, being a parent can feel anything but selfish.
 In fact, there are times where you may feel as though you have sacrificed so much for your children that you have lost your own sense of self.
 You may feel that you live for your children, and the line of where you end and they begin becomes more and more vague.
 It is important that we learn how to develop healthy attachments with our children.
 A good way to do that is by holding on to our own truth and identity, separate from our offspring.